The following limitations apply to online DDL operations:

 Rollback of an online DDL operation can be expensive should the operation fail.

 Long running online DDL operations can cause replication lag.
 An online DDL operation must finish running on the master before it is run on the slave.
-Also, DML that was processed concurrently on the master is only processed on the slave after the DDL operation on the slave is completed (Bug #73196).
+Also, DML that was processed concurrently on the master is only processed on the slave after the DDL operation on the slave is completed.

-For additional information related to running online DDL operations on large tables, see Section 15.12.2, “Online DDL Performance, Concurrency, and Space Requirements”.
+For additional information related to running online DDL operations on large tables, see Section 15.12.2, “Online DDL Performance and Concurrency”.